Lawn-to-Garden Incentive (L2G) Program Design Requirements

 Option 2: NOT all the plants on your drawing are showcased on these three website.
 If you choose Option #2, you MUST submit with the drawing printouts from the Water Use Classification of Landscape Species (WUCOLS) website showing that the plants are rated as “Low” or “Very Low” when grown in the South Coastal region.

-5. Your drawing MUST show that plant material will cover at least 65% of the newly landscaped area with at least 10% being California Native or flowering plants.
+5. Your drawing MUST show that plant material will cover at least 65% of the newly landscaped area with at least 10% being California Native plants.
 The California Native plants on your design must indicate they are with either a highlight, an asterisk, or bolding the font of California Native plants.
 Your new landscape MUST be designed such that it can reasonably be assumed that at least 65-percent of the site will be covered with plant material by the time the plants are mature, or within two years, whichever is sooner.
 This “reasonable” assumption will be made at the sole discretion of LBWD.
 An example of what is NOT acceptable: a new landscape that is almost entirely graveled, containing few if any living plants.
-Plants that are used to meet the 10% California Native or flowering requirement must be marked as such on the design or planting key.
+Plants that are used to meet the 10% California Native requirement must be marked as such on the design or planting key.

 To calculate the estimated required plant coverages for your project you can use the following formulas: